luxfhe/example-ios-demo/README.md

 ## FAQ

-**Is Zama’s technology free to use?**
+**Is LuxFHE’s technology free to use?**

-> Zama’s libraries are free to use under the BSD 3-Clause Clear license only for development, research, prototyping, and experimentation purposes.
-However, for any commercial use of Zama's open source code, companies must purchase Zama’s commercial patent license.
+> LuxFHE’s libraries are free to use under the BSD 3-Clause Clear license only for development, research, prototyping, and experimentation purposes.
+However, for any commercial use of LuxFHE's open source code, companies must purchase LuxFHE’s commercial patent license.
 >
-> All our work is open source and we strive for full transparency about Zama's IP strategy.
-To know more about what this means for Zama product users, read about how we monetize our open source products in [this blog post](https://www.zama.ai/post/open-source).
+> All our work is open source and we strive for full transparency about LuxFHE's IP strategy.
+To know more about what this means for LuxFHE product users, read about how we monetize our open source products in [this blog post](https://www.luxfhe.ai/post/open-source).

-**What do I need to do if I want to use Zama’s technology for commercial purposes?**
+**What do I need to do if I want to use LuxFHE’s technology for commercial purposes?**

-> To commercially use Zama’s technology you need to be granted Zama’s patent license.
-Please contact us at hello@zama.ai for more information.
+> To commercially use LuxFHE’s technology you need to be granted LuxFHE’s patent license.
+Please contact us at hello@luxfhe.ai for more information.

 **Do you file IP on your technology?**

-> Yes, all of Zama’s technologies are patented.
+> Yes, all of LuxFHE’s technologies are patented.

 **Can you customize a solution for my specific use case?**

 > We are open to collaborating and advancing the FHE space with our partners.
-If you have specific needs, please email us at hello@zama.ai.
+If you have specific needs, please email us at hello@luxfhe.ai.

 <p align="right">
   <a href="#about" > ↑ Back to top </a>